 2. Scaffold the thinking

-In other words, don’t teach a baby to run before he can crawl.
-Step by step scaffold the learning.
-Start first with introducing thinking strategies, then move on to noticing the thinking strategies the student is using, noticing if the strategies worked, and reflecting.
+Begin by introducing thinking strategies, then move on to noticing the thinking strategies the student is using, and continue on to noticing if the strategies worked, and reflecting.
 You only continue on when the learners understand the step before it.

 3. Facilitate and provide opportunities to notice thinking